 Cupid is a baby without adult awareness, and blind.
 So, it does not see any logic, listens to any reasoning, it just listens to the purity of the emotions.

-Quite often you’ll just lose yourself in the process of trying to “impress” others.
-The goal is to become his/her friend – friends don’t judge or insist upon themselves.
+So, no need to impress as quite often you’ll just lose yourself in the process of trying to “impress” others.
+The goal is to become his/her (best) friend – friends don’t judge or insist upon themselves.
 They just enjoy and love each other for who and what they are.